prgaero/prgaero.github.io/project5.md

 The team with the highest points will win.
 Note that, completing the course (within the 2 minute slot per attempt) will get that team the maximum of 100 points.

 The teams can place place the quadrotor on the helipad in any desired orientation.
+Also, if a team wants to improve their live-demo score, they can request for an additional slot after all the teams have finished their demo with a penalty of 20% of the total project 5 grade.

 <a name='implementation'></a>